maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="pop"></a>
 ### `POP`

-FOR..NEXT loops and `GOSUB`s store information in memory in an area called the runtime stack.
+`FOR/NEXT` loops and `GOSUB`s store information in memory in an area called the runtime stack.
 This information is removed from memory when the loop completes or a `RETURN` is encountered.
 Under certain circumstances, this information can be left behind.
 If this occurs, the next loop or subroutine may not operate properly.

 The most common cause of this problem is branching out of a loop or subroutine without calling the appropriate statement to complete it.
 For instance: